-The exhibition will include monumental welcome figures and other carved art which honors the cultural aesthetic of the Ainu people of Hokkaido and the Columbia River peoples of Oregon.
+The exhibition included monumental welcome figures and other carved art which honored the cultural aesthetic of the Ainu people of Hokkaido and the Columbia River peoples of Oregon.

-Both native cultures have ancient relationships and therefore, artistic expressions that reveal their learning from and living as stewards of an with respect to the natural world.
+Both native cultures have ancient relationships and therefore, artistic expressions that revealed their learning from and living as stewards of an with respect to the natural world.

-Welcome figures carved by artists on both sides of the Pacific will be installed on the Overlook and an exhibition of smaller works will occupy the Tanabe and Pavilion Galleries.
-Ainu Artists include the late Takeki Fujito, as well as carvers Mamoru Kaizawa and Toru Kaizawa.
-Among Columbia River Native artists, will be Greg Archuleta, Tony Johnson, Bobby Mercier, Travis Stewart and Greg A. Robinson.
+Welcome figures carved by artists on both sides of the Pacific will be installed on the Overlook and an exhibition of smaller works occupied the Tanabe and Pavilion Galleries.
+Ainu Artists included the late Takeki Fujito, as well as carvers Mamoru Kaizawa and Toru Kaizawa.
+Among Columbia River Native artists, were Greg Archuleta, Tony Johnson, Bobby Mercier, and Greg A. Robinson.

 Project: Research, writing, editing for Museum of Us exhibition, experience plan.